cihanselim/python-codebyvoice/README.md

 # Coding with Speech Recognition

-The aim of this project is to provide recognition and translation of spoken language into text by computers and using these processes in coding.
+The aim of this project is to provide recognition and translation of spoken language into text by computers and using these processes for coding.

 # Requirements